Last Updated on

 Linqia – This site is a sponsored post network.
 You get partnered with brand and write/post/video featuring their products or services and get paid to do so!
 Just sign up, wait to get approved and the offers come to you.

 The Income Spot – Here’s a blog post that lists 63 sites that pay writers big money such as Eating Well that pays $1.00 per word and the Income Spot itself that pays $125 per 1800 word post.

 Verblio – (General Writers) Formerly Blogmutt.
 Love this site.
 Great customer service and easy navigation.
 You do have to submit a writing test which isn’t too horrific.
 They create high quality content for businesses and agencies worldwide so there’s always a lot of work to apply for.

 Problogger Job Board – A popular, competitive free job board for writers.
 Check it religiously for high quality paid gigs!

-Find a sponsor for your web site.
+Find a sponsor for your business and web site.
 Get paid for your great content on ShareASale.

 Sites by Niche That Pay You To Write

 B. Michelle Pippin – (Business & Finance) Aims at helping business owners, start ups and entrepreneurs.
 Pays $50-$150 per business related articles.

 List Verse – (Entertainment) Publishes list-style, top-10 type Viral articles.
 Anything goes as long as the content is unique and interesting, and over 1500 words – Pays $100.

 The Change Agent – (Education) Features writing by adult students and learners that raises awareness or evokes thought among readers about social justice.
 Suggested length is 200-1000 words.
 They pay $50 stipends to adult education students whose work is accepted for publication.